 The signal can then be routed to any of the four amps.

-If you see more details, or want to speculate what the little boxes on topf of the Talyn and Linda amps (labelled with Talyn and Linda) are, share your thought in a comment to this blog post (no registration required)."Buy me a beer" - donate for the site via PayPal.
-Or buy a backing track in my online shop :)
+If you see more details, or want to speculate what the little boxes on topf of the Talyn and Linda amps (labelled with Talyn and Linda) are, share your thought in a comment to this blog post (no registration required).

 From 1980 on, Mark’s guitar effects were mainly integrated into huge rack systems.
 At the time of Dire Straits, these were designed and built by Pete Cornish, specialist on high-quality racks and effects for numerous big names like Mark Knopfler, Eric Clapton, David Gilmour, Lor Reed, …